-Israel 'intercepts' Syrian warplane as Golan frontier heats up
+Israel shoots down Syrian warplane as Golan frontier heats up

-JERUSALEM/BEIRUT (Reuters) - Israel launched Patriot missiles in what it described as a successful interception of a Syrian warplane that penetrated its airspace on Tuesday, but Damascus said the jet was fired on as it took part in operations against rebels on Syrian territory.
+JERUSALEM/BEIRUT (Reuters) - Israel said it shot down a Syrian warplane that crossed into the Israeli-occupied Golan Heights on Tuesday, but Damascus said the jet was fired on as it took part in operations against rebels on Syrian territory.

-The incident took place over the Golan Heights, a strategic plateau between the two old foes and whose Israeli-occupied side has been on high alert as Syrian government forces close in with Russian support to regain rebel-held ground.
+The incident added new fuel to weeks of tensions over the Golan, a strategic plateau between the two old enemies and where Israel has been on high alert as Syrian government forces, supported by Russia, close in to regain rebel-held ground.

 For the second time in as many days, Israeli sirens sounded on the Golan and witnesses saw the contrails of two missiles flying skyward.
-The military said it fired Patriots at a Syrian Sukhoi jet “that infiltrated into Israeli airspace”.
+The military said it fired Patriot interceptor missiles at a Syrian Sukhoi jet that crossed 2 km (1 mile) into Israeli-controlled airspace, after first trying to warn it off.

-The warplane was “intercepted”, the military said in a statement without elaborating.
-Israel’s Army Radio said the Sukhoi was shot down, may have crashed on the Syrian-held side of the Golan, and that the pilot’s condition was unclear.
+“It was shot down and it crashed...most likely in the southern part of the Syrian Golan Heights,” Israeli military spokesman Lieutenant-Colonel Jonathan Conricus said.

+“We do not have any information so far about the pilots.
+I do not know of any reports of parachutes being spotted, and we do not know if any pilots have been retrieved.”

-Syrian state media said, however, that a Syrian warplane had been “targeted” by Israel and hit while conducting raids in Syrian airspace.
+Syrian state media said, however, that a Syrian warplane had been targeted by Israel and hit while conducting raids in Syrian airspace.

 “The Israeli enemy confirms its support for the armed terrorist groups and targets one of our warplanes, which was striking their groups in the area of Saida on the edge of the Yarmouk Basin in Syrian airspace,” the official news agency SANA quoted a military source as saying.

-The Israeli military statement said the Syrian plane had crossed two km (one mile) into the Israeli side of the Golan, but appeared to acknowledge that its mission was related to the civil war next door.
+An Israeli military statement appeared to acknowledge that its mission was related to the civil war next door.

 “Since morning hours, there has been an increase in the internal fighting in Syria, including an increase in the activity of the Syrian Air Force,” the statement said.